moroz/moroz.dev/content/blog/set-up-postgresql-and-migrations-in-asp-net-web-forms.md

 }
 ```

+In this snippet, we have defined a database context class called `AppDbContext` and instructed the application to connect to PostgreSQL using `Npgsql` whenever we instantiate `AppDbContext`.
+Using `HasDefaultSchema`, we set the default database schema used by models to `public` (which is the default schema in PostgreSQL) rather than `dbo`, which is the default schema in MS SQL Server.

 ### Expose `AppDbContext` to Pages

 In the root directory of the project, create a class called `BasePage`.
-This will be the base class from which all pages in the application will later inherit from.
+This will be the superclass for all pages in the application.

+In this class, we define a `_db` property, which will be set to brand-new instance of `AppDbContext` on every request.
+We also define a method called `OnUnload` which disposes of the database context after a request has been served.

 ```cs
 using System;